Moog Center for Deaf Education

 The Moog Center for Deaf Education is an American school in St. Louis, Missouri, founded in 1996 by oralist educator Jean Sachar Moog.

-The Moog Center is an independent, not-for-profit school that provides education services to children – birth to early elementary years – with hearing loss and their families.
+The Moog Center is an independent, not-for-profit school that provides education services to children with hearing loss and their families from birth to early elementary years.

-There are eight certified Moog programs that offer oral education for deaf and hard-of-hearing children and their families:
+Eight certified Moog programs offer oral education for deaf and hard-of-hearing children and their families: